dks333/Tiktok-Clone/README.md

 # Tiktok Clone
-An iOS Tiktok Clone built with Swift(Frontend) and Firebase(Backend)
+iOS Tiktok Clone built with **Swift(Frontend) **and **Firebase(Backend) **

 Tiktok Clone contains Chinese Tiktok version and U.S. Tiktok version.

+TikTok, known in China as Douyin, is a video-sharing social networking service owned by ByteDance, a Beijing-based Internet technology company founded in 2012 by Zhang Yiming.
+(From Wikipedia)

 # Documentation